CryptoFiew/cryptofiew-hub/README.md

 # Crypto Pulse Minions

-*** ⚠️ Working progress ⚠️ ***
+⚠️ Working progress ⚠️

-Due author's ADHD, it is possible that this project may progress at a slower pace than other similar projects.
+Due to author's ADHD, it is possible that this project may progress at a slower pace than other similar projects.

 Crypto Pulse Minions is a project that uses Node.js and Redis to manage WebSocket client processes for monitoring cryptocurrency prices on various exchanges.